 East-West Gateway Council of Governments (EWG) is responsible, in cooperation with the Illinois Department of Transportation (IDOT) and the Missouri Department of Transportation (MoDOT), for maintaining and updating the St. Louis region’s Roadway Functional Classification System mandated under federal law.
 Roadways are classified according to their urban or rural setting and the type of service they provide based on considerations such as: connectivity, mobility, accessibility, vehicle miles traveled, average annual daily traffic, and abutting land use.
 The purpose of roadway functional classification is to describe how travel is channelized through the region’s roadway network and to determine project eligibility for inclusion in EWG’s Long-Range Transportation Plan and the short-range Transportation Improvement Program (TIP).

-A roadway must already be classified, at minimum, as a planned or existing Minor Collector in an urban area or Major Collector in a rural area to be eligible for federal funds.
+A roadway must already be classified, at minimum, as a planned or existing Minor Collector in an urban area or Major Collector in a rural area to be eligible for STP-S funds.
 The table below shows the roadway functional class hierarchy.